 Beyond exterminating the murderous mutant rodents and their king, she :

 - Rescued one Smiley, a trapper who had bitten on more than he could chew.
 This then allowed her to secure Sulik’s freedom in return.
 The old trapper also trained Alessa to skin geckos, and the young tribal took numerous high-res photos of the machines in the odd bunker Mr. Smiley had found refuge in.

 - Shot herself a path through aggressive mutant geckos so production of the local hooch could resume.
-The beasts had settled near the shack housing the still.
-The skins sold well.
+The hostile beasts had settled near the shack housing the still.
+Their skins sold well.

 - Met a local prostitute.
 Vic was one of her regulars, and she was fairly sure that he was currently in a richer, but far more dangerous burg called the Den.
 She also explained that the Den was a better place to buy guns, as nobody in Klamath could afford a serious firearm.

 Hive of scum and villainy

 The Den was indeed a livelier, far more dangerous place than Klamath.
 The key local feature was narcotics, with a staggering percentage of the locals being junkies.
 This in turn made the local businesses influential, as addicts would do anything to get caps and pay for their next dose.